|Home » ACP

 Xfile Test Drive

-Xfile on 10.8 Mountain Lion has power and speed you simply can't comprehend.
+Xfile on any version of macOS has power and speed you simply can't comprehend, wrap your mind around.

-Xfile manages 'file flags' (user and system append, immutable, etc); 'sticky bits'; set user and group ID bits; it displays major and minor device numbers, inodes (CNIDs), number of links, blocks used, optimal block sizes, and file generation numbers for the superuser; it creates both hard and symbolic links.
+√ Xfile manages 'file flags' (user/system append, immutable, etc); the 'sticky bits'; the set user and group ID bits; it displays major and minor device numbers, inodes (CNIDs), number of links, blocks used, optimal block sizes, and file generation numbers for the superuser; it creates both hard and symbolic links.

-All of this is supported by your operating system.
-Almost none of it is supported by any other file browser.
-Especially Apple's Finder.
+All of this is supported by your operating system, yet almost none of it is supported by any other file manager - especially Apple's Finder.

-Xfile is rugged - make no mistake about it.
-It's not a bloat monster and it's designed correctly from the get-go.
-You never get yourself into those impossible 'crash and hang situations' Finder and other file managers can't get out of.
+Xfile is rugged - make no mistake about it: it's not a bloat monster, and it's designed correctly from the get-go.
+You can never get yourself into those impossible 'crash and hang situations' Finder and other file managers can't get out of.

 Xscan: Your Entire File System in 90 Seconds

-Click here to get Xfile and Xscan now.
+Click here to download the Xfile Test Drive.

 All items with resource forks are clearly marked with sizes for each fork available.
 The FileInfo utility allows manipulation of the special 'Finder flags' found in HFS catalog node info blocks.

-Xstrings dumps readable strings from binary files; Xfind searches given files for specified search strings.
+Xstrings dumps readable strings from binary files; Xfind searches in files for specified search strings.
 And so forth.

 All the utilities are tightly integrated - so if you can conceive of a way they work together, they probably do.

-The Xfile package comes with the proprietary ACP framework, offering seamless search capabilities in every program, full management of both the imagery and documentation systems, and more.
+The Xfile package comes with the proprietary ACP framework, offering seamless search capabilities in every application, and with full management of both the imagery and documentation systems, and more.
 Information on the full ACP is also available.

 Part of the ACP

 The Xfile package contains 290+ items.
 In addition to Xfile and the ACP framework it contains (at least) the applications Clipothèque, FileInfo, MD, Rixcomp, Rixmode, Rixstamp, TMI, Tracker, Xattrib, Xfind, Xscan, Xsed, Xshelf, Xstamp, Xstrings, CLIX ACP edition, and Undercover.
-Further applications are being added monthly.
+Further applications are being added at no additional cost.

 The trial download contains a smattering of the above: Xfile, Xfind, Xscan, FileInfo, TMI, Tracker, and Undercover.